Welcome to 2018 AT Congress ®

 July 29th to August 4th, 2018

-We are thrilled to have over 425 AT teachers/trainees signed-up for the Congress so far!
-Continue to check out the website as we are frequently updating with new information.
+We are thrilled to have 565 AT teachers/Trainees signed-up for the Congress so far!
+Please continue to check out the website as we are frequently updating pages under the More tab with new information.
 The 11th International Alexander Technique Congress® is taking place in Chicago at Loyola University, Lake Shore Campus.
 It is a beautiful venue, and the Congress continues to grow into an exciting event that you don’t want to miss!

 With this year’s theme focusing on Advancing Global Perspective: Making New Connections with Science, Performance, and Education.
 We are thrilled to announce a few of our Keynote speakers.